 Registration can be done either at the state level (i.e. in the office of the Registrar of societies) or at the districts (In the office of the District Magistrate or the Local office of the Registrar of Societies)

-All the previous documents which are required for the application for registration should be submitted in duplicate, together, with the required registration should be submitted in duplicate, together with the necessary registration fee.
-Unlike the trust deed, memorandum of Association & Rules &b Regulation need not be executed on stamp paper
+All the previous documents which are required for the application for registration should be submitted in duplicate, together, with the necessary registration fee.
+Unlike the trust deed, memorandum of Association & Rules and Regulation need not be executed on stamp paper.

 |SR. NO||TITLE||SECTION 8 COMPANY||TRUST||SOCIETY|

 |7||Time for formation||30-40 days||15-20 days||15-20 days|